lydiawilliamsonsawyer/lydiawilliamsonsawyer.github.io/index.md

 Alternative, non-institutional learning.
 I am passionate about accessible, participatory, and non-hierarchical forms of education.
 I engage with this interest through working at Kairos Counter-Club and as a member of the organising committee for AntiUniversity.

 Community living.
-I am drawn to alternative forms of community living and have lived and volunteering at various communities, co-housing projects, and ecovillages in the UK and Europe.
-The benefits of Nonviolent Communication for building and sustaining communities is a particular interest.
+I am drawn to alternative forms of community living and have lived and volunteered at various communities, co-housing projects, and ecovillages in the UK and Europe.
+The role of Nonviolent Communication for building and sustaining communities is a particular interest.